richie48/Richard/README.md

-# Some parts of an e-commerce web app
+# Built an e-commerce web app